everydeveloper/tensorFlow-course/responses/01-intro.md

 *Enter a comment (TRUE or FALSE) about the following statement:*

-_"Before starting a machine learning project, you often need select and process some of the data"_
+_"Before starting a machine learning project, you often need to select and process some of the data"_